-This post was paid for.
 Hold on a second as I am fetching some candles for a very special upcoming birthday party.
-This August, the National Park Service of the USA turns 100!
-And what would America be without its amazing parks and dedicated people to help preserve nature, culture and heritage.
+In 2016, the National Park Service of the USA turned 100!
+And what would America be without its amazing national parks and dedicated people to help preserve nature, culture and heritage.
 So a big cheers to that!
 But with so many parks out there, there are some that are easily forgotten.
 One such underrated National Park is Bryce Canyon.

 Did you know there are more than 400 national parks in the USA?
 Do I sense a travel goal creeping up there?
 After having seen the spectacular phenomenon that is the Grand Canyon and missed out on a lot in Mid West America, I still have a couple (or a lot) of parks on my mind.
 One of them certainly is the Bryce National Park, which might be more remote than Zion or the Grand Canyon, but with its stunning red, orange, and white colours and distinctive rock formations, it ranks just as high on my bucketlist.
 And when Bryce Canyon Country asked me to write about all the things people should know about this sadly underrated national park (and why I would want to visit as well), I totally jumped to the task.